unjs/website/content/5.blog/2023-12-11-a-new-home-to-drive-a-vision.md

 ## Coming in 2024

-In 2024, anticipate an engaging journey through various facets, starting with a presentation of our team.
-Week after week, we will present you the people behind UnJS, their stories, their ambitions, and their vision for the future.

-We will also write a comprehensive explanation about UnJS, from its origins to its future.
-We will explain what UnJS is, what its vision is, what its ambitions are, and how we think it can help you build any idea you have in mind.

-Then, I will create content to help you understand the ecosystem.
+I will create content to help you understand the ecosystem.
 This will be done around three pillars:

 - **Learn**, 101 tutorial to get started with our packages
-- **Build**, create real-world projects by combining packages
+- **Build**, to create real-world projects by combining packages
-- **Explore**, deep dive into packages to discover how they are built
+- **Explore**, to deep dive into packages to discover how they are built

-We will also share with you a monthly update, a reliable channel for staying informed about the latest developments, releases, and noteworthy achievements within the UnJS ecosystem.
+We will also share with you a monthly update on this blog for staying informed about the latest developments, releases, and achievements within the UnJS ecosystem.
 The first one is expected in the beginning of February 2024.

-We love numbers and we know you do too.
-Next year, we will share with you a deeper understanding of the evolution of UnJS using numbers and statistical insights.
+And because I love numbers, I will share with you a deeper understanding of the evolution of UnJS.
 You can already find the first one on the website.

 ## Finally